elenasamuylova/drafts/llm_course/llm_course.md

 - **METEOR**: Incorporates synonyms, stemming, and word order alignment to better compare generated and reference texts.
 It improves on BLEU by being more forgiving of paraphrasing and word variation.
 - **Embedding-based metrics** (e.g., BERTScore): Use contextual embeddings to measure the semantic similarity between the generated output and the reference.
 These models move beyond surface-level overlap, making them more robust for evaluating meaning.

-> In the next chapter, we’ll explore model-based evaluation — from using embedding models to assess semantic similarity, to applying ML models that directly score the outputs.
+*In the next chapter, we’ll explore model-based evaluation — from using embedding models to assess semantic similarity, to applying ML models that directly score the outputs*.

 Let’s keep building your evaluation toolkit!